-If a vampire is reduced Injured -6 by any means that wouldn’t kill them (banes, decapitation, the total destruction of their entirely bodily volume), they enter torpor.
-This is one of the primary ways Kindred are so much more resilient than mortals: humans reduced to Injured -6 simply die.
-Some supernatural powers can also send a vampire into torpor as if through injury.
+If a vampire suffers enough bodily trauma to kill a human, they enter torpor.
+(Vampires with the Fortitude Discipline may require quite a bit more than this.)
+This is one of the primary ways Kindred are so much more resilient than mortals: only fire, sunlight, banes, decapitation, and the total destruction of their entire bodily volume can slay them outright.
+Some banes and supernatural powers can also send a vampire into torpor as if through injury.

 Effects of Torpor

 Many torpid vampires report strange, nonsensical dreams that keep their mind active and exercised.
 Usually, this means they’re prepared to adapt to a new world.
 Sometimes, this goes awry; there are reports of vampires who wake up as whole new people, or, rarely, with distorted memories of their past existence.
-Most vampires who enter torpor out of weariness find it deeply restful, like a long sleep after an equally long day.
-Other vampires report protracted nightmares, fraught with horrific visitations of past atrocities and failures.
+Most vampires who enter torpor out of weariness find it deeply restful, like a long sleep after a hard day.
+These Kindred may report peaceful and even pleasurable dreams.
+Other vampires report protracted nightmares, fraught with horrific visitations of past atrocities and failures, and may awaken insane from the tortures of their fevered minds.
 These are most common among vampires who enter torpor under traumatic rather than voluntary circumstances.
 Some vampires believe torpor can grant mystic insights into the past and future.
 Ultimately, torpor is one of the least understood aspects of the vampiric condition.
 Its very nature makes it difficult to study.

 Some rare bloodlines are rumored to know deep secrets about the truths of torpor.
 They claim to communicate with those in the throes of torpor.
 They swear they can divine otherworldly knowledge of the realms of the dead from torpor dreams.
 They suggest the Kindred soul wanders another plane with the specters of history, and comes back with hidden information.
 Of course, scant evidence exists to substantiate any of these claims.
 But some Kindred swear by the stories of these haruspices, and some princes (especially ones preparing to enter torpor) keep them as chief advisors.

-Torpor lasts permanently for vampires who enter it out of starvation: they are bereft of vitae to animate their undead bodies.
+Torpor induced through starvation is permanent, as such vampires are bereft of vitae to animate their undead bodies.
 The only way to revive them is through blood.